megaluck/documentation/docs/introduction/07-Sidechain-SDK-extension.rst

 Custom Box Serializer Class
 ###########################

-SDK provides base class for ``Custom Box Serializer BoxSerializer<B extends Box>`` where B is type of serialized Custom Box So creation of **Custom Box Serializer** can be done in next way:
+The SDK provides base class for ``Custom Box Serializer BoxSerializer<B extends Box>`` where B is type of serialized Custom Box So creation of **Custom Box Serializer** can be done in next way:
  ``public class CustomBoxSerializer implements NoncedBoxSerializer<CustomBox>``